kuznetsov-radio/gxmodelfitting/README.md

 pro SearchForLocalMinimumAB, RefFileName, ModelFileName, EBTELfileName, LibFileName, OutDir, xc, yc, dx, dy, Nx, Ny, a_start, b_start, da, db [, Q0start=Q0start, metric=metric, threshold_img=threshold_img, threshold_metric=threshold_metric, MultiThermal=MultiThermal, ObsDateTime=ObsDateTime, ObsFreq=ObsFreq, DEM=DEM, DDM=DDM, a_range=a_range, b_range=b_range, noArea=noArea, Qstep=Qstep, xy_shift=xy_shift, loud=loud]

 Input parameters:<br/>
-RefFileName - name of the .sav file that contains the observed radio maps (at a single frequency).
-The file should contain a 'ref' map object with three maps:<br/>
+RefFileName - name of the .sav file that contains the observed radio map/profile (at a single frequency).<br/> The file should contain a 'ref' map object with three maps:<br/>
-I_obs=ref.getmap(0) - the observed radio map, with the tags I_obs.freq specifying the emission frequency in GHz, and I_obs.id specifying the map title,<br/>
+I_obs=ref.getmap(0) - the observed radio map (in terms of brightness temperature in K), with the tags I_obs.freq specifying the emission frequency in GHz, and I_obs.id specifying the map title,<br/>
 sigma=ref.getmap(1) - the corresponding instrumental noise (with the same dimensions as I_obs),<br/>
 beam =ref.getmap(2) - the instrument beam (point-spread function), with the tags beam.a_beam and beam.b_beam specifying the beam half-widths at 1/e level in two ortogonal directions, in arcseconds.<br/>
 Other required tags of these maps are standard for the SSW map structure.<br/>
+For 1D intensity profiles observed by RATAN-600, the .sav file should contain two fields:<br/>
+instrument='RATAN' - the label to identify the data format,<br/>
+ref={flux, x, freq, time, rot} - the structure specifying the data, i.e.,<br/>
+flux - the intensity profile, 1D array, in units of sfu/arcsec,<br/>
+x - the corresponding coordinates, 1D array, in arcsec,<br/>
+freq - the emission frequency, in GHz,<br/>
+time - the observation time, string (the same as in SSW map structures),<br/>
+rot - the RATAN positional angle, in degrees.<br/>
 ModelFileName - name of the .sav file that contains the GX Simulator model.<br/>
 EBTELfileName - name of the .sav file that contains the EBTEL table.<br/>
 LibFileName - name of the appropriate executable library that computes the radio emission (see https://github.com/kuznetsov-radio/gximagecomputing).<br/>